Page Content

 Visiting professors

-Many prominent professors visit Mayo Clinic each year.
-They present their work during lectures, participate in hospital rounds, and have informal discussions with trainees.
-You are encouraged to take full advantage of these educational opportunities.
+Each year many distinguished professors visit Mayo Clinic to present their work during lectures, and engage in informal discussions with trainees.
+Our fellows are encouraged to take full advantage of these valuable educational opportunities.